aapujji/Udacity-Full-Stack-Nanodegree---Item-Catalog/README.md

 ## Description

+Conceptualized and constructed an online catalog using knowledge of SQL databases, Python programming and front end development best practices.
+The application allows visitors to sign up or log in and view, edit, and delete categories of items as well as items.
+This project was built using the Flask framework.

 ## Setup

 1. Make sure you have Python2.7, Vagrant and VirtualBox installed on your computer.
 (Download links are provided below.)